jpe9at/Wikiart/Readme.md

    - Used MSE as a loss function, because the error is a continous difference between the reconstructed image and the original.

 2. **Clustering Latent Representations**
    - **K-Means Clustering** is applied to the latent vectors instead of other clustering methods like density based DBSCAN because the number of clusters is known.
+   - During Training, I report two scores that compare the cluster labels with the true labels of the samples.
+      - Adjusted Rand Index (ARI), which takes vales between -1 and 1, where 0 indicates random clustering
+      - Normlaised Mutual Information (NMI), which takes values between 0 and 1, where 1 indicated perfect correlations and 0 indicates no correlations.

 3. **Evaluating Clustering**
    - **Silhouette Score** is calculated to measure the quality of clustering.